-One of the greatest dynasties in National Hockey League history was nearly cut short on this date 38 years ago.
-April 13 has also provided plenty of big moments in both the regular season and Stanley Cup playoffs throughout the years.
+One of the greatest dynasties in National Hockey League history was nearly cut short on this date 39 years ago.
+April 13 has also provided plenty of big moments in both the regular season and Stanley Cup Playoffs.
+The THW time machine is warmed up and ready to take us back through the years to relive all the best moments this date has had to offer.

 Disaster Avoided, Dynasty Saved